iv4xr-project/iv4xr-se-plugin/README.md

 The plugin exposes the game structured data, functionality and allows remote control.

+## Game version 203

+Keen Software House has removed the usage of the `-plugin` launcher parameter to protect players' systems for security reasons: [SpaceEngineers plugins](https://www.spaceengineersgame.com/plugins/)

+They have partnered with the community to provide an open-source plugin solution via GitHub: [PluginLoader GitHub](https://github.com/sepluginloader/PluginLoader)

+### How to run the game with the plugin for the game version 203

+1. If you have been using the plugin with previous versions:

+    - In SpaceEngineers game directory: `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64`
+    - Delete all possible Ivxr DLLs files (`Ivxr.SePlugin & Ivxr.SpaceEngineers & Ivxr.PlugIndependentLib`)
+    - Delete all Ivxr DLLs dependencies (`ImpromptuInterface & AustinHarris.JsonRpc & Newtonsoft.Json`)

+2. Create two new `\Plugins\Local` folders in the SpaceEngineers game directory:
+    - `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\Plugins\Local`

+3. In the new `\Plugins\Local` folder:

+    - Extract the Ivxr DLLs files (`Ivxr.SePlugin & Ivxr.SpaceEngineers & Ivxr.PlugIndependentLib`)
+and DLLs dependencies (`ImpromptuInterface & AustinHarris.JsonRpc & Newtonsoft.Json`)
+    - You can use these compiled DLLs if needed: [SpaceEngineers_iv4xr_0.9.0_game_v203.zip](https://github.com/iv4xr-project/TESTAR_iv4xr/releases/download/v3.6/SpaceEngineers_iv4xr_0.9.0_game_v203.zip)

+4. Follow [PluginLoader SpaceEngineersLauncher](https://github.com/sepluginloader/SpaceEngineersLauncher) instructions to install the new PluginLoader for the SpaceEngineers game.

+5. The new launcher you will need to use is the executable: `SpaceEngineersLauncher.exe`

+6. If PluginLoader is downloaded and launched correctly, a new `Plugins` button will appear in the SpaceEngineers game main GUI:

+    - Click `Plugins` button --> Click `Add button` icon
+	- Type and select the `Ivxr.SePlugin`
+	- Apply changes.
+Then, the SpaceEngineers game will restart with the plugin running.

+`INFO:` If you see error pop-ups, allowing you to open a log file with DLL exceptions, I recommend doing a clean install of the SpaceEngineers v203 game.
+This could be due to the Plugin Loaders working with different DLLs function dependencies in the `\SpaceEngineers\Bin64` folder.

 ## (OLD game version 202) How to run the game with plugin until game version 202

 1. Clone this repository or download as zip.